zebbern/PythonPathErrorFix/README.md

-# Add Python to PATH
+# Auto Add Python to PATH

 A simple batch script to add Python installation directories to the PATH environment variable for Windows users.